 Scrolling down the page, Google provides recommendations about how to improve the website’s speed.
 Although these recommendations are provided by Google’s tool, that does not mean that correcting these specific issues will help improve Google’s assessment of your website or that fixing these specific issues will directly improve your website’s ranking position in search results.
 Instead, these are ideas about how you may be able to improve your website’s speed.

 Web Page Test

-From the home page, enter in the URL to the page you want to test.
+From the home page, enter the URL to the page you want to test.
 In this case, we’ll test Elementive’s home page.
 One nice feature about Web Page Test is you can select different locations and devices.
-Pick a location near where your users are located and select the browser your visitors are most likely to use.
-In our case, we’ll test from Denver, Colorado using a Chrome or Firefox browser on a desktop computer.
+Pick a location near where your visitors are located and select the browser/device your visitors are most likely to use.
+In our case, we’ll test from Salt Lake City, Utah using a Chrome or Firefox browser on a desktop computer.

 After the test runs, you’ll be taken to the results page.
 You’ll notice these results are far more detailed than what is offered by Google’s PageSpeed Insights tool.